-In my mind’s eye, scenes from my childhood play like a movie projected onto a white sheet draped across the backyard fence.
+A Mother’s Childhood – In my mind’s eye, scenes from my childhood play like a movie projected onto a white sheet draped across the backyard fence.
 The memories like the colour of vintage photographs; filtered, faded, yellowed.

-How has my childhood shaped and moulded the person, the woman and the mother that I have become?”A Mother’s Childhood – beholdher.life
+“How has my childhood shaped and moulded the person, the woman and the mother that I have become?”A Mother’s Childhood – beholdher.life

 I was practicing forgiveness and acceptance.
 For me and those involved.
 I was attempting to see our commonalities; their struggle as it compared to my struggle.
 I was actively attempting to see them as human beings experiencing this thing called life, exactly like I was experiencing my own so-called life.
 I was beginning to forgive myself which was the start of loving myself.
 This acceptance helped me extend my compassion and empathy further, passing it to those who had hurt me, those who I held some amount of resent for.
 Once this shift was engaged I could feel negative emotions transpose into peacefully aligned emotions.
 I saw a willingness to accept without feeling the need to change.
-I saw the human that I was in the humans that they are/were and it allowed me to shift for the positive, for the betterment for myself and my family.
+I saw the human that I was in the humans that they were and are and it allowed me to shift for the positive, for the betterment for myself and my family.

-Into the wilds of youth…
+A Mother’s Childhood – Into the wilds of youth…

-My youngest is five, almost six.
+My youngest is six, almost seven.
 She is bright and funny and so full of life.
 She has a magnetic charm that instantly captures your attention and your heart.
 Her hair golden under the sun, her smile wide and mouth open.
 She laughs as she runs in giant circles around the trampoline in the backyard.
 She is completely content in her own little world; the image of purity and innocence.
 She is happy and that happiness is simple for her to achieve.
 She lives in the moment, effortlessly.

 Becoming a mother enriched my capacity for love and understanding.
 It was a flood of emotion, a rush of instant and unconditional love.
 It became clear that my role here was to protect, nourish and love these tiny beings; these perfect and pure pieces of the universe.
-Holding my babies, then and now, is to be encircled by love accentuated by a release of endorphins, my cup simply runneth over.
+Holding my babies, then and now, is to be encircled by love accentuated by a release of endorphins and my cup simply runneth over.
 Motherhood lead me to discover two things; that I wanted everyone to experience being held by this kind of love and that I was the one needing to be held by this kind of love.
 I needed to learn how to turn that love onto myself and actually trust and believe it.

 Becoming a mother let me know that I had arrived!
 It became clear that my purpose in life was to raise my girls with a sense of security, stability and never-ending love and to learn how to mother myself, all the while sending vibes of unconditional love out into the universe.
 A mother provides a soft and safe place to fall while encouraging and lifting up her children to realize their potential and their unique brilliance.
 I need to be that, for all of us.